A visual exploration of patterns and repetition.

 Recently, Affinity launched its vector and bitmap software on Windows.

 I already bought Affinity Designer and now I am testing Affinity Photo beta, which I will buy as soon as it’s out of the beta stage.
-They are both incredible graphic applications.
+They are both incredible graphics applications.

 There’s plenty of help on the forum and the developers are working hard to release bug fixes and new beta at a fast pace.
 Considered we are not talking big corporation but rather small teams, it’s a truly remarkable example of innovation and devotion.